Suicide Risk and Prevention for Kentucky Nurses

 - 50% of suicides are from “low-risk” patients.

-- 50% of individuals who complete suicide have no prior history of suicide attempts.
+- 50% of individuals who die by suicide have no prior history of suicide attempts.

 DOCUMENTATION OF SUICIDE RISK ASSESSMENT

 Good documentation is basic to clinical practice.
 Accurate, sufficiently detailed, and concise records of a patient’s treatment allow for quality care and communication among providers.
 The best records reflect awareness of risk and the process of professional judgement that recognized it, took steps to reduce it, and balanced it with patient needs.
-The following documentation should be present in the record:
+Documentation to be added to the patient record includes:

 - Reason for suicide assessment